 The evolution of computers is a fascinating journey that spans several generations, marked by key technological breakthroughs and innovations.
 From their inception in the mid-20th century as massive, room-sized machines to today’s portable and highly efficient devices, computers have transformed the way we live, work, and communicate.
 This evolution can be divided into distinct generations, each characterized by advancements in hardware and software.

-First generation (1940-1956) - Vacuum Tubes
+First-generation (1940-1956)

-The first generation of computers used vacuum tubes as the primary technology for circuitry and magnetic drums for memory.
+The first-generation of computers used vacuum tubes as the primary technology for circuitry and magnetic drums for memory.
 These computers were enormous, consumed a vast amount of power, and generated a great deal of heat.
-One of the most notable first-generation computers was the ENIAC (Electronic Numerical Integrator and Computer), which was developed in 1945 for military purposes (Figure 1.1).
+One of the most notable first-generation computers was the Electronic Numerical Integrator and Computer (ENIAC), which was developed in 1945 for military purposes (Figure 1.1).
 It weighed over 30 tons and occupied 1,800 square feet.
 Programming these computers involved manual switches and punch cards, making them extremely slow and difficult to work with.

-Figure 1.1: First generation vacuum tube computer [Quora].
+Figure 1.1: First-generation vacuum tube computer

-characteristics of first-generation computers:
+The characteristics of first-generation computers are as follows:

 Technology: Vacuum tubes for processing